FIGURE 7

 Question 1: Does alteration begin within substance, or outside?

-Question 2: Is the magnitude of alteration greater in form than
+Question 2: Is the magnitude of alteration greater in form than in matter?

 Solution: [Alteration, form, matter.][Beginning, end, majority.]